-Incurred losses refer to the value to losses that an insurance company incurs during a given period.
-The losses represent the profits that the company will not earn during the year because the money will be used to pay policyholders.
+Incurred losses refer to the value of losses that an insurance company incurs during a given period.
+The losses represent the profits that the company will not earn during the year because the money is used to pay policyholders.

 1. Policyholder claims